abstrnoah/dotfiles/README.md

   tested insofar as they run on my specific machine, so probably unsuitable for other folks.
 But who knows maybe you'll find a gem amid the muck.
 * `bundles.${system}` - Bundles of packages from the above two outputs.
-This is where I organise the above packages into useful collections.
+This is where I organise them into useful collections.
 For instance, there is a `coyote` bundle that is deployed to the so-named machine.
 * `packages.${system}` - The main package set, obtained by merging `upstreams //
   ours // bundles`.